 - It is possible to arrive the day before and spend the night in a hotel in Gap before the first day's tracking and / or add an extra night at the end of the trip

-- It is also possible to extend the trip for extra days to include some other winter activities, such as ice climbing snowshoeing, husky sledding, skiing or ski touring.
+- It is also possible to extend the trip for extra days to include some other winter activities, such as ice climbing snowshoeing, husky sledging, skiing or ski touring.
 Just click 'Ask a Question' to chat directly with the operator!

 - Please note that wolves are wild animals, and it is by no means guaranteed that you will see or hear them during your trip.
-Hopefully you’ll be one of the lucky ones!
+Hopefully, you’ll be one of the lucky ones!
 The itinerary shown should give you an idea of what to expect, but your plans may be adapted depending on conditions, the group, and the wolves themselves!

 - First breakfast en route to the wolf tracking

 - 1 night half board accommodation in a hotel or guest house - sharing 2 to a room

 - 1 night in a winter refuge - food for evening meal and breakfast provided but you will all cook together

 - 3 days with 1 overnight with expert wolf tracker and high mountain guide

 - Transfers to and from Gap train station